quiloos39/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 }
 ```

+> Note: You might need to set getStaticPaths return value to `falback: "blocking"`.
+In case new pages are going to be generated.

 [View our demo](https://on-demand-isr.vercel.app) to see on-demand revalidation in action and provide feedback.

 ### Testing on-Demand ISR during development